Skip to content Exit mobile menu

 1.3 Loan periods

 Items are issued for a fixed loan period.
-This can be extended as long as items have not been requested by another user.
+Most books will automatically renew every seven (7) days, other items can usually be extended as long as items have not been requested by another user.

 1.4 Suspension of borrowing rights